paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - spent about 3 hours with likwid-bench trying to see if we could just insert fhv measuring.
 I don't think it's feasible, instead I'll write a separate framework to wrap the assembly.
+- the reason you were getting lower flops than expected last week is because `peakflops_avx` does NOT use fma.
+You have to run `peakflops_avx_fma` for that.

+## Notable changes from this week:
+- `./examples/minimal/`
+- `./tests/microbenchmarks/`

 ## Discoveries about likwid-benchmark